 The course load will be distributed as follows:

 5×3 hours of lectures;

 M.C.
-Forte, _Indigenous Cosmopolitans.
-Transnational and Transcultural Indigeneity in the Twenty-First Century (2010).
-New York: Peter Lang;
+Forte, Indigenous Cosmopolitans.
+Transnational and Transcultural Indigeneity in the Twenty-First Century.
+New York: Peter Lang (2010) (pp 1-17);

 Exchange and Study Abroad students, please see the Prospective students website for information on how to apply.